 It turns out that the station was previewing the new Green Day album, 21st Century Breakdown, (due out in stores and online today).
 I consider myself somewhat of a Green Day fan, despite the fact I only own Dookie and American Idiot.
 (And there’s a good, somewhat funny concert story related to the band mixed in there as well.)
 As such, I’ve been cautiously optimistic about their new album.

-Fortunately, from what I heard in between futile stops at closed pet stores, it sounded pretty good, and I decided to buy it today.
-But as I made that decision, I realized that there are very few albums coming out soon that I’m genuinely looking forward to with anticipation and excitement.
-And I was truly surprised by how ambivalent I really felt about this release by a band that I know I like.
+From what I heard in between futile stops at closed pet stores, I decided to buy it today.
+But as I made that decision, I realized that, while maybe I’m just uninformed, there are very few albums coming out that I’m genuinely looking forward to with anticipation and excitement.
+And I was truly surprised about how ambivalent I really felt about this release by a band that I know I like.
 Maybe that’s because as we get older, we become more picky and more frugal.
-Or perhaps we just haven’t heard anything awesome in such a long time, we figure it might be best to wait and see if we hear some buzz before we cautiously download a song, much less an entire album.
+Or perhaps we just haven’t heard anything awesome in such a long time, we figure it might be best to wait and see if we hear a buzz before we cautiously download a song, much less an entire album.

 Although Earle has covered Townes Van Zandt’s material throughout his career, this is the first time he’s put together an album entirely dedicated to Van Zandt’s songs.
 A master covering a master can only yield brilliant results, right?
 I’ll be reviewing this album later on, but check it out and let me know what you think!

 One of country music’s gifts is its ability to evoke strong images and feelings through its relatable lyrics.
 And nothing engenders intense, occasionally conflicting, emotions like your hometown.
 Whether or not your hometown is a reflection of who you are or have become, it is an integral part of your personal history and has influenced you in ways perhaps too obscure to realize.